Tag: pain

 There was very little to commend Herod.
 He wasn’t known as the best ruler.
 He definitely had some difficulties seeing the next step.
 Herodias probably wasn’t the only one who had Herod wrapped around her finger.

-Herod’s to was to claim that John the Baptist was raised from the dead.
+Herod’s response to Jesus was to claim that John the Baptist was raised from the dead.
 That’s more than a little weird unless John the Baptist was that singular person for Herod.

 It makes sense.
 John the Baptist apparently spoke to Herod quite a bit.
 Herod liked listening to him, but couldn’t understand him.
 Knowing the language that John used (“you brood of vipers” comes to mind), either Herod was clueless or John spoke to him differently, which seems unlikely.